roodrigoc/SNOC/README.md

 4. Start the server using `node snocsrv.js`.
 5. Access the web interface via `http://localhost:3000` in your browser.

-Feel free to explore and contribute to this project!
-If you encounter any issues or have suggestions, please open an issue on GitHub.
+## Reporting Bugs
+If you encounter problems with SNOC, please file a github issue.

+## License
+SNOC is licensed under the GPLv3+.